jakobjung/fuso_PNA_rnaseq/README.md

 ### 2. Mapping

 All raw FastQ files should be located in the folder [./data/fastq](data/fastq) .
 Details on samples and setup of the experiment can be found in the methods section of the manuscript.
+Fastq files etc can be found in the GEO repository under accession number [GSE284320](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE284320) and downloaded.
+Navigate to
+[quality_stats_by_lib](./data/fastq/2023-12-11_Valentina_Cosi_PR23158_raw_FASTQ/quality_stats_by_lib) to
-Navigate to [quality_stats_by_lib](./data/fastq/2023-12-11_Valentina_Cosi_PR23158_raw_FASTQ/quality_stats_by_lib) to find fastQC quality statistics of the raw reads.
+find fastQC quality statistics of the raw reads.
 To run the mapping, run the bash script [./scripts/trimm_map_BB.sh](./scripts/trimm_map_BB.sh) .